 In coming years there will be many creative applications that today we cannot even imagine.
 One of my favourite sayings is “We Don’t Know What We Don’t Know.

-Once the creative people in the world, in all walks of life, realise the potential – instant and cheap access to a global market – and start to put it to work.
-The combination of the World Wide Web and Social Media has opened the flood-gates to the next revolution The Global Market.
+Once the creative people in the world, in all walks of life, realise the potential – instant and cheap access to a global markets – and start to put it to work.
+The combination of the World Wide Web and Social Media has opened the flood-gates to the next revolution, The Global Market.
 In fact it is already here today, but we are only scratching the surface; the potential is almost unimaginable.

 The great news is that the ease of communication and low cost of marketing in the Social Media world, and the low barriers to entry will enable new entrepreneurs to become the powerhouse of this new revolution – to seriously compete with global giant corporations on equal terms.

-In fact unless the giant corporations get wise, they will have a big advantage over them.
-I spent over 30 years in the world of Big Corporates in senior executive positions and one of the things I really didn’t like was how the politics and ways they operate stifled creativity imagination, and risk taking.
+In fact, unless the giant corporations get wise, they will have a big advantage over them.
+I spent over 30 years in the world of Big Corporates in senior executive positions and one of the things I really didn’t like was how the politics and ways they operate stifled creativity, imagination, and risk taking.
 Entrepreneurs on the other hand, know that great success does not come to those who stay in their comfort zones.

 So get off the shelf and onto the boat, the best is yet to come.
 The full impact of this revolution will not unfold for many more years.